Invest Better: Net Profit Ratio, Examples & Calculations

 It reveals the percentage of profit derived from a company’s sales after all expenses have been accounted for, including taxes, interest, and operating costs.

-By evaluating net profit as a percentage of sales, this ratio provides insight into a company’s overall profitability, allowing investors and managers to gauge the company’s financial health and performance over time.
+The net profit ratio evaluates net profit as a percentage of sales, providing insight into a company’s overall profitability.
+This allows investors and managers to gauge the company’s financial health and performance over time.

 Key Takeaways